Capital punishment in Germany

-Capital punishment in Germany has been abolished for all crimes, and is now explicitly prohibited by the constitution.
-It was abolished in West Germany in 1949, in the Saarland in 1956 (as part of the Saarland joining West Germany and becoming a state of West Germany), and East Germany in 1987.
-The last person executed in Germany was the East German Werner Teske, who was executed at Leipzig Prison in 1981.
+Capital punishment in Germany has been abolished for all crimes and is prohibited by the German constitution.
+It was abolished in West Germany in 1949, in the Saarland in 1956 (as part of Saarland joining West Germany and becoming a state of West Germany), and in East Germany in 1987.
+The last person executed in Germany was Werner Teske, who was executed in 1981 at Leipzig Prison in East Germany.

-Poll

-A 1949 opinion poll, when West Germany abolished capital punishment, found 77% of Germans were in favour of capital punishment with 18% opposed.

 Current legal position

-The current Constitution of Germany ("Grundgesetz für die Bundesrepublik Deutschland"), which came into effect on 23 May 1949, forbids capital punishment.
-This ban is stated in article 102 GG: "Die Todesstrafe ist abgeschafft" - Capital punishment is abolished.

-It is debated among constitutional jurists whether article 102 GG in combination with article 2 section 2 GG – "Jeder hat das Recht auf Leben und körperliche Unversehrtheit" (Every person shall have the right to life and physical integrity) prohibits any targeted killing on the part of the state (e.g. in the context of a hostage situation).